VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## SpidaCalc Validator

-Plugin to extract information from SPIDACALC JSON and generate PDF, XLS report for required missing information.
+Tool to extract information from SPIDACALC JSON and generate PDF, XLS report for required missing information.

 The following steps will allow you to execute the SpidaCalc Validator functionality: